 If you want to fit a hub motor, the main thing you will need to consider is the wider drop-outs at the rear.
 Thankfully there is a wide choice of fat bike hub motor kits available in various power outputs from around 350w all the way up to 2000w plus (some of which I have listed below).

-There are two types of hub motor – direct drive or geared.
-More detailed information can be found on these motors here.
+There are two types of hub motors – direct drive or geared.
 Generally geared hub motors are more efficient, produce more torque and are easier to pedal when the power is switched off.
-Direct drive motors are heavy, inefficient but can handle masses of power and are generally more reliable in the long-term.
+Direct drive motors are heavy, and inefficient but can handle masses of power and are generally more reliable in the long term.

 Fat bikes are definitely not everyone’s cup of tea, but they can be great fun – I have ridden an electric fat bike powered by a Bafang BBSHD and 52v battery up a steep muddy field and the thing just kept on pulling!